 Trend-following is the most foundational of all on balance volume trading strategies.
 It’s designed to ensure a trader is always on the side of dominant volume pressure.

-- The Logic: Based on the chart above, we can use the line’s trend as the primary directional filter.
+Based on the chart above, traders can use the line’s trend as the primary directional filter.
 If the line is in an uptrend, only look for buy opportunities.
 If the line is trending down, exclusively search for selling opportunities.

 - The Rules for a Buy Trade:

-- Identify the trend: You must first confirm that the line itself is in a distinct uptrend, creating higher highs and higher lows.
+- Identify the trend: Traders must first confirm that the line itself is in a distinct uptrend, creating higher highs and higher lows.

 - Wait for a pullback: Observe as the market makes a temporary dip, creating a better entry point.